BY FLORA LYIMO DESIGNER*

 Britons pay £1.4 billion towards the EU's £10 billion aid budget, but much of the money is going to corrupt regimes or projects where no checks are being made

 Other funds dished out by the EU are swallowed up by bureaucracy and spin doctors.
 The Tipik Communications Agency in Brussels was given £442,000 for aid campaigns.
 This included £80,000 to organise an ‘I Fight Poverty’ music contest where entrants were encouraged to ‘join our fight with music’.
+International Development Secretary Andrew Mitchell said the controversy ‘underlines the reason why we are pressing for strong reforms of the way the EU spends aid’.

 He added: ‘The EU’s aid needs to be far more transparent, results-focused and targeted at the poorest people, and we are now working with Brussels to help achieve this.’